 Let's find a way to infuse your life with more intention...

 The recipe for a well-lived life has just a few ingredients but a rather complex set of instructions.
 Following those instructions requires close attention and care--that's where intentional design enters the picture.
-Since 2001, I've helped communities, business, groups and individuals design lives filled with intentional practices--where actions match values.
+Since 2001, I've helped communities, business, groups, couples, and individuals design lives filled with intentional practices--where actions match values.

 As a committed, passionate psychologist and professor in Blacksburg, Virginia, your well-lived life is my priority.